Goldthwaite families lose homes in fire; donations welcome

 • The Hill Country Veterans Alliance is collecting donations of clothing and household items.
 Kris Weeks is coordinating: https://www.facebook.com/Weeks.Kris

+• Local Cuts LLC in Zephyr is accepting donations for the families.

+• Southside Tavern in Goldthwaite is donating 10% of all sales today (July 13) to the families.

-• A photo of the missing cat can be found here: https://www.facebook.com/jojo.francisco.54/posts/pfbid02h4JQCZkW4ygvDL3NqYrNxfJkc1VJRMUrNZkysLDzKTuJtDynwrL237D5e9TqKbPel
+• A photo of the missing cat can be found here [UPDATE: Simon the cat has been found and returned from safely]: https://www.facebook.com/jojo.francisco.54/posts/pfbid02h4JQCZkW4ygvDL3NqYrNxfJkc1VJRMUrNZkysLDzKTuJtDynwrL237D5e9TqKbPel

 If you know of other opportunities to help the affected families, please e-mail goldnews@centex.net with the information and it will be added to this list.